WandLZhang/fast-science-0-stellar-engine/blueprints/il5/gke-project/README.md

 This blueprint contains all the necessary Terraform modules to build and deploy a Google Kubernetes Engine (GKE), a managed Kubernetes cluster having encryption using the Cloud Key Management Service (KMS).

 ## Introduction
-GKE is a Google-managed implementation of the Kubernetes open source container orchestration platform.
+- GKE is a Google-managed implementation of the Kubernetes open source container orchestration platform.
 In GKE Standard mode, there is flexible node upgrade strategies to optimize availability and manage disruptions.
-In GKE Standard mode, you pay for all resources on nodes, regardless of Pod requests.
+- In GKE Standard mode, you pay for all resources on nodes, regardless of Pod requests.
 A GKE environment consists of nodes, which are Compute Engine virtual machines (VMs) with Customer-Managed Encryption Keys (CMEK) Cloud KMS that are grouped together to form a cluster.

-This module offers a way to create and manage Google Kubernetes Engine (GKE) [Standard clusters](https://cloud.google.com/kubernetes-engine/docs/concepts/choose-cluster-mode#why-standard).
+- This implementation offers a way to create and manage Google Kubernetes Engine (GKE) [Standard clusters](https://cloud.google.com/kubernetes-engine/docs/concepts/choose-cluster-mode#why-standard).

-1. Create and Encrypt a Google Cloud Persistent Disk Using Cloud KMS
-2. Enable the Customer-Managed Encryption Keys (CMEK) Cloud KMS for Google Compute Engine and Disk
-3. The IL5 Requirements as of the creation of the project the region of deployment to US Only for example in us-east4 and us-central1

-4. __Important Note__: The project is scoped around the computer engine VM, and in order to deploy the code, there is a dependency on the Google VPC module (VPC and subnet), and the code uses the Google VPC module along with the Google KMS module.
-As per requirements, The CFF stages are supposed to set that up for new projects.

 ## Pre-requisite
-1. The Principal (user or group) must have Cloud KMS Admin permission at the GCP Level.
+1. The Principal (user or group) must have Cloud KMS Admin, Able to Deploy a Google VPC, GKE Create, permission at the GCP Level.
 2. Have access to the GCP Project ID
 3. You will need an existing [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project) and a user with the “Project owner” [IAM](https://cloud.google.com/iam) role on that project. __Note__: to grant a user a role, take a look at the [Granting and Revoking Access](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role) documentation.